hashicorp/terraform-provider-google/website/docs/r/compute_global_forwarding_rule.html.markdown

   (Required)
   The value that the label must match.
 The value has a maximum length of 1024 characters.

+<a name="nested_service_directory_registrations"></a>The `service_directory_registrations` block supports:

+* `namespace` -
+  (Optional)
+  Service Directory namespace to register the forwarding rule under.

+* `service_directory_region` -
+  (Optional)
+  [Optional] Service Directory region to register this global forwarding rule under.
+  Default to "us-central1".
+Only used for PSC for Google APIs.
+All PSC for Google APIs Forwarding Rules on the same network should use the same Service Directory region.

 ## Attributes Reference